 Crispy Baked Breakfast Taquitos

-- 1/2 pound bulk breakfast sausage I used Jennie-O Turkey Breakfast Sausage
+- 1/2 pound bulk turkey or pork breakfast sausage, I used Jennie-O Turkey Breakfast Sausage

-- 3 or 4 cremeni brown button mushrooms, rinsed, drained, and chopped
+- 3 cremini brown button mushrooms, rinsed, drained, and chopped

 - 1 heaping cup shredded sharp cheddar cheese

-- Preheat oven to 400 degrees.
-Generously coat a foil-lined, rimmed baking sheet with non-stick cooking spray.
+- Preheat oven to 400 degrees F. Generously coat a foil-lined, rimmed baking sheet with non-stick cooking spray.

-- Cook breakfast sausage in a 12" non-stick skillet until crumbled and completely cooked through.
+- Cook breakfast sausage in a 12-inch non-stick skillet until crumbled and completely cooked through.
 Transfer to a double layer of paper towels to drain while you prepare other ingredients.

 - Wipe skillet clean, coat with non-stick cooking spray and place over medium heat.
 Add diced red bell pepper and cook, stirring for a couple of minutes until softened.
 Add chopped mushrooms and cook for another minute.
 Lower the heat to medium-low and add whisked eggs to the veggies.
 Cook, moving the eggs around with a wooden spoon until eggs are set up.
 Season to taste with salt and pepper and toss in the cilantro (if using).
 Remove pan from heat and add cooked, crumbled sausage and shredded cheese.
 Stir to combine and set aside.